Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 Our Honest Assessment

 For most people, a professional driveaway company offers the best balance of cost, convenience, and protection.
-You're paying a modest premium over the cheapest options, but you're getting insurance, accountability, vetted drivers, and a process that's been refined over thousands of deliveries.
-If your car matters to you — whether it's a daily driver, a luxury vehicle, or a classic — the peace of mind is worth the investment.
+You're getting insurance, accountability, vetted drivers, and a process refined over thousands of deliveries.

 What to Look for When Choosing a Driveaway Company